Extending Functional Languages with High-Level Exception Handling

-\begin{summary} We extend functional languages with high-level exception handling.
-To be specific, we allow sequential-choice expressions of the form $E_0 \add E_1$ where $E_0, E_1$ are expressions.
-These expressions have the following intended semantics: sequentially $choose$ the first successful $E_i$ and evaluate $E_i$ where $i$ = 0 or 1.
-These expressions thus allow us to specify an expression $E_0$ with the failure-handling (exception handling) routine, \ie, expression $E_1$. \end{summary}
+\begin{summary} We extend functional languages with new exception handling.
+To be specific, we allow sequential-disjunction expressions $E_0 \add \ldots \add E_n$ where $E_0,\ldots,E_n$ are expressions.
+These expressions have the following intended semantics: sequentially $choose$ the first successful $E_i$ and evaluate $E_i$ where $i$ is among $0,\ldots,n$.
+These expressions thus allow us to specify an expression $E_i$ with the failure-handling (exception handling) routine, \ie, expression $E_{i+1}$ for $i = 0,\ldots,n-1$.
+We also discuss sequential-conjunction function declarations $D_0 \adc \ldots \adc D_n$.
+The latter can be seen as a dual of sequential-disjunction expressions.